We are only scratching the surface when it comes to the possibilities open finance presents

 In September 2020, the Open Banking Implementation Body (OBIE) reported over two million people were now benefiting from open banking products and services – a mighty 100% rise in the number of users in just over six months since the outbreak of Covid-19.

-Open banking is proving so popular that 71% of the UK’s SMEs are expected to be utilizing its many benefits by 2022.
+Open banking is proving so popular that 71% of the UK’s SMEs are expected to be utilising its many benefits by 2022.
 So what does this mean for the future of larger, more extensive initiatives such as open finance?

 The Covid-19 effect

 The far-reaching impacts of the current global pandemic have meant that more and more small and medium sized businesses have had to change the way they operate.
-Over the last 12 months, companies have become more digitized than ever before, resulting in a 10%-20% increase in digital banking use across Europe.
+Over the last 12 months, companies have become more digitised than ever before, resulting in a 10%-20% increase in digital banking use across Europe.

 SMEs now need faster and more tailored support to be able to fully embrace our new digital-focused world.
 This means financial service providers will need to have a more in-depth understanding of a customer’s financial health and what their unique, individual needs may be in order to help them thrive – and open finance provides numerous ways to do just that.